Men’s 5V5 Flag Tourney

 - Only one player allowed in motion at one time.

 - Receiver is down where his or her flag belt is pulled.
 Exception: In order to achieve a first down, or a touchdown, at least one flag and the ball must cross the plane of the first down line and goal line.

 - Receiver is down at point of reception if flag belt falls off before catch is made.
-If a ball carriers flag falls off with out being pulled off, he or she is down where he or she catches the ball.
+If a ball carriers flag falls off with out being pulled off, one hand touch is required to be down.

 - Receiver must have at least one foot in bounds when making a catch.

 - If a receiver catches a pass and is pushed out of bounds by a defender while in the air, the referee has the right to rule the catch complete, if he judges that the receiver would have come down in bounds, had he not been pushed.